 When considering claims for damages for shock, the court only recognised the action lying where the injury by shock was sustained ‘through the medium of the eye or the ear without direct contact.’
 Wright L said: ‘No doubt, it has long ago been . .

-When considering the need to take steps to avoid injury, the court looked to the nature of defendant’s activity.
+(New South Wales) When considering the need to take steps to avoid injury, the court looked to the nature of defendant’s activity.
 There was no social value or cost saving in this defendant’s activity.
-‘In the present case there was no justification whatever for . .
+‘In the present case there was no justification . .

 (Australia) In Western Australia, a red gum tree was struck by lightning and set on fire.
 The appellant had the tree cut down, but took no reasonable steps by spraying the fire with water to prevent the fire from spreading, believing that it would . .